Quantum Howe duality and Schur duality of type AIII: Introduction

 In Section~\ref{sec:decomp}, we recall multiplicity-free decompositions for iHowe dualities and the iSchur duality, and then derive from them that the iweight $\ov{\rho}$ spaces of irreducible modules over iquantum groups are irreducible module over the type B Hecke algebra.
 In Section~\ref{sec:K}, we construct a braid group action in the iHowe duality using $R$-matrices and $K$-matrices, and then identify this action with the relative braid group action.

 {\bf Acknowledgement: } The author thanks Weiqiang Wang for proposing this problem and many helpful discussions.
-The author thanks Li Luo and Zheming Xu for explaining their paper and thank Chun-Ju Lai for valuable comments.
+The author thanks Li Luo and Zheming Xu for explaining their paper.
+He also thanks Chun-Ju Lai and an anonymous referee for valuable comments.
 The author is partially supported by the New Cornerstone Foundation through the New Cornerstone Investigator grant awarded to Xuhua He.